Nominate now for the ECLD WA Sector Awards

 Nominations must demonstrate and address the following criteria:

-This award is open to families to nominate an individual who works as an educator in a direct role with children and families.
+This award is open to families to nominate an individual educator or educational team who demonstrates excellence in their direct work with children and families.

 This award celebrates the exceptional work that educators do for children and families and the essential role they play.